frank2ny/Andela_Activity_Meetup4/API nodejs/ReadMe.md

 ### run "nodemon server"

 ### If you receive Database Error ,say "not connected"
-### change the credential that matches your MongoDB atlas server
+### change the credential that matches your MongoDB atlas server in app.js line 8